GeekyAnts/nativebase-docs/docs/3.4.x/strict-mode.md

 title: Strict Mode
 ---

 NativeBase comes with its very own Strict Mode that lets you control the level of strictness for your App and Dev environment.
-A really handy tool to maintain best practices through out your codebase.
+A really handy tool to maintain best practices throughout your codebase.

 ## What it does?

 Strict Mode is a config that you pass into NativeBase config.
-It takes 3 values `error`, `warn` and `off` by default it is set to `warn`.
-Based on your chosen option it checks for every prop in your project if you have used proper `token values` from theme and you are only passing `string values` to the props and if not then it throws an error or warning or does nothing.
+It takes 3 values - `error`, `warn` and `off`.
+By default, it is set to `warn`.
+Based on your chosen option, it checks for every prop in your project.
+It checks if you have used proper `token values` from the theme and if you are only passing `string values` to the props.
+If not, then it throws an error or warning, or does nothing.
 ## Levels of Strictness

-- **error** - Choosing this mode will throw an error indicating the cause of the error.
+- **error** - Choosing this mode will show an error indicating the cause of the error.
 - **warn** - Choosing this mode will show a warning indicating the issue.
 - **off** - Choosing this mode simply means you want to go rogue and not follow the design system and best practices.